Get insider access

 Phone Calls

 The Audio-Technica ATH-R70x are this manufacturer's long-standing open-back option for audiophile headphones.
 They're lightweight, and the ear cups feature an aluminum honeycomb mesh housing to help create a natural and open passive soundstage.
 They come with some unique features like a 3D Wing Support head pad system designed to reduce headband discomfort, as well as a unique cable system that lets you use either cable in either driver while still getting the appropriate L/R channel.
-They have an impedance of 470 ohms (sensitivity 96 of dB) and need an amp to drive them.
-Although they're often compared to the Sennheiser HD 600 when it comes to their sound, they're worth considering if you're looking for lightweight mid-range headphones with an immersive sound.
+They have an impedance of 470 ohms and a sensitivity of 98 dB, so they need an amp to drive them.
+Although they're often compared to the Sennheiser HD 600 for their sound, they're worth considering if you're looking for lightweight mid-range headphones with an immersive sound.

 Our Verdict